pvpradeep/jhu_software_concepts/module_3/README.md

                     - we already have the remaining records from gradcafe in the db.
         c. two records is an optimization - can be improved to a ring buffer/similar later.
+    3. Installed pgAdmin4 to run queries and see db entries etc on a GUI.